mstaicu/counties-of-romania/README.md

 ## Installation

-This package is distributed via npm:
+This package is distributed via npm.
+It is also available as a UMD build.

 ```npm install counties-of-romania```